vibakar/terraform-learning/README.md

 learning-6 | using provisioner to execute script in remote learning-7 | Using modules
 learning-8 | Data Source
+learning-9 | Attaching EBS volume with EC2 instance.
+Used Data source and Cloud Init as well

 #### Steps to run each learnings
 * Clone this repo